therialguz/Unjam/README.md

 ## ✨ Features

 - **Non-blocking operations**: Keep your UI responsive even when working with large datasets.
+- **Zero dependencies**: Lightweight and efficient, with no extra overhead.
 - **Familiar API**: Uses the same method signatures as standard array methods.
 - **Tree-shaking support**: Import only what you need for optimal bundle size.
 - **TypeScript support**: Fully typed for a better development experience.